jenkinsci/job-dsl-plugin/docs/Migration.md

 ## Migrating to 1.58

+### Script Security

+Starting with Job DSL 1.55, script security for Job DSL scripts and classpath entries is enabled by default if Jenkins security is enabled.
+As a consequence, DSL scripts have either to be approved by an Jenkins administrator or run in an restricted sandbox.
+Classpath entries also have to be approved by an Jenkins administrator.
+To avoid loading arbitrary code from the workspace without approval, the script directory is no longer added to the classpath.

+To restore the old behavior, Job DSL script security can be disabled on the "Configure Global Security" page.
+But this decision should be taken with care and only if understanding the consequences as it would allow users to run arbitrary code within the Jenkins process (even changing its security settings or running shell commands on the server).

 ### Config Files

 The syntax for creating config files is changing to allow new features.
 The methods `customConfigFile`,